 This section explains the operating principles of Project Configurator.

-In order to export or import complete projects (i.e their configuration, issue data and attachments) Project Configurator follows internally the process described in this page, with one difference that improves its performance: the XML backup excludes data for projects that are not exported.
+In order to export or import complete projects (i.e their configuration, issue data and attachments) Project Configurator follows internally the process described in Moving a project to another instance (with versions 1.X of Project Configurator), with one difference that improves its performance: the XML backup excludes data for projects that are not exported.

-In order to identify corresponding objects across different instances of JIRA, the plugin relies on the name of objects, with a few exceptions:
+In order to identify corresponding objects across different instances of Jira, the app relies on the name of objects, with a few exceptions:

 The object context is also considered for those objects that are part or children of another object.
 For example, options are identified by their name only among the options existing within a custom field configuration.

-When loading a configuration, the plugin will apply the minimum set of changes that will make the configuration in JIRA equivalent to the configuration described in the XML file.
+When loading a configuration, the app will apply the minimum set of changes that will make the configuration in Jira equivalent to the configuration described in the XML file.
 This means that:

-When exporting a project configuration to XML, the plugin exports the project configuration, including the configuration of:
+When exporting a project configuration to XML, the app exports the project configuration, including the configuration of: